Rescaling Algorithms for Linear Conic Feasibility: Introduction

-In terms of bit-size complexity, under the assumption that the input matrix $A$ has only integer entries and has encoding length $L$, $\rho_A$ can be bounded by $2^{-O(L)}$, thus providing running time bounds $O\left((m^3n+mn^2)L\right)$ for the full support kernel algorithm, and $O\left(m^3n\sqrt{\log n}\cdot L\right)$ for the full support image algorithm.
-Moreover, we can solve the maximum support variants of both the kernel and image problems in the same asymptotic complexity.

-Our algorithms improve on the best previous algorithms in the family of rescaling algorithms.
-A summary of running times is given in Table~\ref{table:running-time}; note that $\log |\rho_A|^{-1}=O(L)$.

-Our {\em Kernel Algorithm} uses a first order iteration used by Dunagan and Vempala \cite{Dunagan-Vempala}, as well as the same rescaling.
-There are however substantial differences.
-Most importantly, Dunagan and Vempala assume $\rho_A>0$, and give a randomized algorithm to find a feasible solution to the image problem \eqref{eq:main dual}.
-In contrast, we assume $\rho_A<0$, and give a deterministic algorithm for finding a feasible solution to the kernel problem \eqref{eq:main problem}, as well as for the more general maximum support problem.
-The key ingredient of our analysis is a new volumetric potential.
+\paragraph{Our contributions} We introduce new algorithms for \eqref{eq:main problem} and \eqref{eq:main dual} as well as for their maximum support versions, and improve on the running time bounds of the previous best geometric rescaling algorithm running time bounds in each of the settings.

+For the {\em kernel problem}, that is, if $\rho_A<0$, we present a simple new algorithm whose running time analysis is based on a new volumetric potential, that serves as a proxy for $|\rho_A|$.
+In contrast, \cite{Chubanov-new} in essence reduces the problem to the image setting.
+Using a direct volumetric argument enables us to obtain a better running time in $O\left((m^3n+mn^2)\log{|\rho_A|^{-1}}\right)$ arithmetic operations.

-Our {\em Image Algorithm} is an enhanced version of Betke's \cite{Betke} and Pe\~na and Soheili's \cite{Pena-Soheili} algorithms.
-In contrast to rank-1 updates used in all previous work, we use higher rank updates.
-For the maximum support image problem, we provide the first rescaling algorithm.
-We also present an extension of our algorithm for the strict conic feasibility problem given by a separation oracle, a setting previously investigated in \cite{belloni,Chubanov-oracle,penanew,Pena-Soheili}.
-We note that \cite{belloni,penanew} use different oracle models and are not directly comparable.
+For the {\em image problem}, that is, if $\rho_A>0$, our new algorithm is an enhanced version of Betke's \cite{Betke} and Pe\~na and Soheili's \cite{Pena-Soheili} algorithms.
+In contrast to rank-1 updates used in these papers, we use higher rank updates.
+The running time of our algorithm is $O\left(m^2n^2\log{\rho_A^{-1}}\right)$.
+This can be improved to $O\left(m^3n\sqrt{\log n}\cdot \log{\rho_A^{-1}}\right)$ using smoothing techniques \cite{nesterov05,Pena-Soheili-smooth,Yu-Karzan-Carbonell}.
+We also present an extension of our algorithm for the case when the interior of a cone $\Sigma$ expressed by a separation oracle; the algorithm requires $O\left(m^3\log{\rho_\Sigma^{-1}}\right)$ oracle calls and $O\left(m^5\log{\rho_\Sigma^{-1}}\right)$ arithmetic operations, where $\rho_\Sigma$ is the cone width.
+This oracle variant was used in~\cite{submod} to develop new polynomial and strongly polynomial algorithms for submodular function minimization.

+We can obtain algorithms for the {\em maximum support versions} in both settings by repeatedly applying the full support algorithm, and observing the rescaled length of the column vectors.
+We show that if a column vector becomes too long in the kernel setting (or too short in the image setting) after a number of rescalings, then it cannot be contained in the maximum support.
+Thus, we can remove such vectors and restart the algorithm.
+For the maximum support image problem, we obtain the first rescaling algorithm.

+These algorithms offer a particularly simple approach for degenerate problems, even though these typically require substantial additional effort compared to the full dimensional setting.
+For example, in the ellipsoid method, the simultaneous Diophantine approximation technique is used~\cite{glsbook}.
+For interior point methods, degeneracy must be dealt with both in the initialization phase, to set up a full dimensional auxilliary system, and in the termination phase, to round to the optimal face.